 Reduction entails reducing the number of animals used without compromising the precision or amount of knowledge gained.

 Reduction encompasses instances where the number of animals used in a specific experiment is reduced, without invoking changes in the conditions or settings of the given experiment.
 Consequently, the focus of reduction must be on lowering the number of animals used, while still generating the same knowledge.
-It therefore does not include instances wherein an organization, state or company, has reduced the overall number of animals in a given timeframe when compared to previous periods of time.
+Therefore, it does not include instances wherein an organization, state or company has reduced the overall number of animals in a given timeframe when compared to previous periods of time.

 Sign up for our newsletter - don't miss information about our annual symposium etc.